carpentries/instructor-training/_extras/guide.md

 *   Have them work in pairs for the live coding exercise rather than threes, and don't bother recording: the camera can't pick up both the speaker's body language and what's on the screen.
+    Afterwards, have learners put answers to the following questions in the etherpad:
+    * What felt different about live coding (vs. standing up and lecturing)?
+What was harder/easier?
+    * Did you make any mistakes?
+If so, how did you handle them?
+    * Did you talk and type at the same time, or alternate?
+    * How often did you point at the screen?
+How often did you highlight with the mouse?
+    * What will you try to do differently next time?

 *   When teaching faded examples:
     1. Divide trainees into groups of 4-5